Frequently Asked Questions

 - If the need for the leave is foreseeable, the employee must give at least 30 days advance notice

-- If the leave is unforeseeable, the employee should give notice to the supervisor and/or HR/FMLA Consultant within 15 days after the request or "as soon as practicable".
+- If the leave is unforeseeable, the employee should give notice to the supervisor and/or FMLA Coordinator within 15 days after the request or "as soon as practicable".

 Failure to provide such notice without reasonable excuse may delay the taking of the FMLA leave until at least 30 days after the date the employee provides notice.